openxrlab/xrprimer/docs/en/test.md

 ## Running tests through pytest

-Running all the tests below `python/test`.
-It is a good way to validate whether `XRprimer` has been correctly installed:
+Running all the tests below `python/tests`.
+It is a good way to validate whether `XRPrimer` has been correctly installed:

 ```
 cd python
-pytest test/
+pytest tests/
 cd ..
 ```